nmwsharp/recipes/content/post/Ube Twisty Bread.md

 Total time: 4 hours

+Melt butter and allow it to cool.

 In stand mixer or large bowl, mix flour, sugar, salt, and yeast until combined.

 Add lukewarm milk and water (lukewarm = around 110F).
 Mix and knead lightly until combined.

-Knead while gradually adding butter until dough develops gluteny strands, it will still be quite sticky and difficult to handle.
-This could take up to 25 min kneading by hand, more like 10 in a stand mixer.
+Knead while gradually adding butter, then continue kneading until dough develops gluteny strands.
+It will still be quite sticky and difficult to handle.
+This could take up to 15-20 min kneading by hand, more like 10 in a stand mixer.

 Form dough in to a ball to the best of your ability, and transfer to a large greased bowl, covering with a damp towel.
 Let rise for 1 hour.

 Meanwhile, prepare the jam, either (a) from scratch using another recipe, (b) directly using jarred jam, or (c) cooking down jarred jam.
 For option (c), place all jam ingredients in a small saucepan over low heat.
-Stir continuously, being sure to scrape the bottom, until the jam has returned to a thick, spreadable consistency.
+Stir continuously, being sure to scrape the bottom, until the jam has returned to a thick, spreadable consistency (roughly 10-15 min).
 Allow to cool before use.

 Once the dough has risen, lightly flour a work surface.
 Turn out the dough, and split it in to four equal pieces.
 Take each piece and roll out to a ~9 inch circle.
 It may be easier to spread it out with your hands than using a rolling pin.